 When you return you will have the knowledge and ideas what needs to change, you can discuss it with your team and put it in practice.

-If you struggle finding the future business model for your company, take the opportunity to study businesses in the area of your holiday location.
-Find out out what and how local businesses do it.
+If you struggle to find the future business model for your company, take the opportunity to study businesses in the area of your holiday location.
+Find out what and how local businesses do it.
 Try to guess the core business model.
 Because it is not your company, you’re less biased and more open to possibilities.
-If you do this with a few businesses you will gain a very different perspective and I am sure you will find the twist you need to design your own business model.
+If you do this with a few businesses you will gain a very different perspective, and I am sure you will find the twist you need to design your business model.

 If you don’t seem to find time for your personal development, like sport or meditation, the holiday is the best time to get started.
 You’re out of your daily routine anyway.
 So why not get up early, go to a quiet spot and start with some guided meditation.
 Or go for a run on the beach every morning and start the day with real relaxing action.

-For me personally this summer is going to be a great learning exercise.
+For me, this summer is going to be a great learning exercise.
 I have already identified the core area I struggle with most and I just set-up my project “My Business Holiday”.
-In this project I identify the core issues and the steps I want to take to become better at it and improve.
-Keeping in mind that this is a holiday and chilling or sport is on the cards.
+In this project, I recognise the core issues and the steps I want to take to become better at it and improve.
+I am keeping in mind that this is a holiday and chilling or sport is on the cards.
 But who says I can’t bring those together.
 Having lots of fun and learn at the same time.

 How about you?